potatoes-and-molasses/ctfs_and_such/owasp17ctf_writeups/remote_technician/README.md

 alive_packet = 'CMD: \x01\x01\x01\x05alive'
 ```

 When we tried to resend the data while modifying the parameters a little, we noticed that while changing most of the things didn't really matter, changing \x05 actually made the "alive" command fail.
-Since alive is 5 bytes long we assumed that this byte indicates the length of the command that follows.
+Since "alive" is 5 bytes long we assumed that this byte indicates the length of the command that follows.

 Testing the theory with some other commands: